franul/lol_challenge/README.md

 python run.py test_data/screen1.jpg
 ```

-Here you can see example image with indicated health bars (code can be found in jupyter notebook):
+Here you can see an example image with indicated health bars (code can be found in jupyter notebook):
 <p align="center">
   <img src="example_out.jpg"]>
 </p>